CodeBusters-Wordle-Crackdown/WordleCrackdown/README.md

 4. Choose a local directory on your machine where the repository will be cloned.
 5. Click **Clone**.
 6. Wait for Visual Studio to complete the cloning process.
 The Unity project files will now be available on your local machine.
+7. Open UnityHub and Click Add
+8. In the dropdown menu, select add new project from disk, then select the folder you just cloned

 ## Part 2: Creating a New Branch from `dev`